 A. “Baby towels” come in a wide range of sizes.
 Models with the hood sewn into the corner are generally small enough for babies and toddlers.
 Preschoolers and school-age children are more likely to fit in full-size towels with a hood sewn in the middle of a long edge.

 A. We always recommend checking the tags for washing instructions.
 Most baby towels can be washed with your regular towels as long as they have the same washing instructions.
-Some towels cannot be washed in chlorine bleach, so read labels carefully.
+Some towels cannot be washed in chlorine bleach, so read the labels carefully.
 If your baby has sensitive skin, you may need to wash her towels in a gentle detergent designed for babies.